 What the Number Means

 VO2 max is expressed in milliliters of oxygen per kilogram of body weight per minute (mL/kg/min).
-A typical untrained adult male might have a VO2 max of 35–40; an untrained adult female, 27–32.
-Elite endurance athletes like cross-country skiers often exceed 80–90 mL/kg/min.
+Using body weight in the denominator allows comparison across individuals of different sizes.
+A typical untrained adult male has a VO2 max of 35–40; an untrained adult female, 27–32.
+Trained recreational runners typically score 45–55 (men) or 38–45 (women).
+Elite endurance athletes represent the extreme: cross-country skier Oskar Svendsen holds the highest ever recorded VO2 max at 97.5 mL/kg/min, while cyclist Bjarne Riis and runner Kilian Jornet have posted values above 88.

 Average VO2 Max by Age (Men / Women)